JabRef/blog.jabref.org/_posts/2019-06-11-GSoC - UserInterface.md

 ## Jun 03, 2019 – Jun 10, 2019 (Second week of coding)

-This week we have been working on two differentiated issues:
+This week we have been working on two different issues:
-- On the one hand, improving the code from last week, thanks to the feedback we got on [GitHub](https://github.com/JabRef/jabref/pull/5011).
+1. On the one hand, improving the code from last week, thanks to the feedback we got on [GitHub](https://github.com/JabRef/jabref/pull/5011).
-- On the other hand, discussing and improving prototypes, before starting to code the user interface for the TEX parser tool.
+2. On the other hand, discussing and improving prototypes, before starting to code the user interface for the TEX parser tool.

-So the goal has been to connect the back-end of the parser with the user interface:
+The goal has been to connect the back-end of the parser with the user interface:
 - A first dialog box will ask for a directory for scanning TEX files.
 Then, the user could select specific files.
 After that, the tool parses these files and it shows all bibliographic entries found.